-- Transactional activity overall (See Section 5 below); - Expertise in wholesale markets (See Section 6); and - Bank size (See Section 6).
+- Transactional activity overall (see Section 5); - Expertise in wholesale markets (see Section 6); and - Bank size (see Section 6).

-Criteria that are more subjective and difficult to define but yet still should be considered through market cycles include:
+Criteria that are more subjective and difficult to define but should still be considered through market cycles include:

-- Credit quality (See Section 8); and - Reputational standing (See Section 8).
+- Credit quality (see Section 8); and - Reputational standing (see Section 8).

-Criteria of lesser importance that may also affect the potential representativeness of a Contributor Bank individually and/or a currency panel collectively include:
+Criteria of lesser importance that may also affect the potential representativeness of a USD LIBOR Contributor Bank individually and/or the USD LIBOR® Currency Panel collectively include:

-- Types and mix of transactional activity and bank sources of funding (See Section 7); - Geographical reach of bank(s) (See Section 7).
+- Types and mix of transactional activity and bank sources of funding (see Section 7); - Geographical reach of bank(s) (see Section 7).

-The LIBOR Oversight Committee has also discussed whether usage of, and dependency on, LIBOR should be taken into account when considering the composition of currency panels.
-Usage may be an indicator of a bank's potential willingness to be part of a panel and is a reflection of the bank's appreciation of the need for LIBOR rates to be representative.
-However, usage of LIBOR should not in itself be a determinant.
+The LIBOR Oversight Committee has also discussed whether usage of, and dependency on, USD LIBOR should be taken into account when considering the composition of the USD LIBOR® Currency Panel.
+Usage may be an indicator of a bank's potential willingness to be part of the panel and is a reflection of the bank's appreciation of the need for USD LIBOR to be representative.
+However, usage of USD LIBOR should not in itself be a determinant.